 “If we can’t make it happen I don’t think we will ever be trusted in the future and if you can’t get rid of BVD, forget Johne’s,” he added, explaining that Johne’s was much more time-consuming and difficult to tackle.

-If England and Wales failed to tackle BVD the impact on exports could be a huge.
+If England and Wales fail to tackle BVD the impact on exports could be a huge.

 “If we go three to four years and don’t get anywhere, exports of live cattle will be almost impossible [because we will be behind the rest of Europe] and we will have a hideously inefficient industry which isn’t fit for purpose,” added Mr Westaway.